Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

   - ANN units are all the same while the brain has many different types of neurons.
   - Brains aren’t as parallel as ANNs.
   - The scale of ANNs doesn’t compare with the brain.
 A single cortical column can contain 200,000 neurons whereas ANNs don’t have more than 5,000 neurons.
   - There is no evidence that anything like the backpropagation of error takes place in the brain.
-Backprop is powerful because it can transmit the error information using “action at a distance” which doesn’t seem to happen in the brain.
+Backprop is powerful because it can transmit the error information using "action at a distance" which doesn’t seem to happen in the brain.
 - *Local learning algorithms*: biologically plausible learning algorithms.
   - A unit’s weight changes directly as a function of the inputs and outputs of the unit.
   - In terms of biological neurons, the information for changing the weight of a synaptic connection is directly available to the presynaptic axon and postsynaptic dendrite.